Skip to main content

 The Childhood Cancer Data Initiative (CCDI) is working to improve how data is generated, connected, and shared in order to make faster progress in childhood cancer.
 Learn more about some of CCDI's ongoing activities.

 Following CCDI’s launch, NCI brought together diverse groups from across the childhood cancer community and NCI’s advisory boards, committees, and working groups to gather information on what is needed to maximize the use of childhood cancer data.
-While building on recommendations from a report from the NCI Board of Scientific Advisors ad hoc working group for CCDI, NCI focused on strengthening existing childhood cancer research programs and developing systems and resources to support future CCDI activities.
+Building on a report of recommendations from the NCI Board of Scientific Advisors ad hoc working group for CCDI, NCI focused on strengthening existing childhood cancer research programs and developing systems and resources to support future CCDI activities.

 Through working groups, events, and ongoing stakeholder engagement, CCDI is continuously gathering community input and aligning with the needs of patients, families, and researchers.
 The initiative is making progress to move childhood cancer research forward at NCI and beyond.
 A snapshot of that progress is given below.